Integrated investment, retrofit and abandonment energy system planning with multi-timescale uncertainty using stabilised

 \subsection{Capacity expansion planning}

 Capacity expansion planning problems normally consider an existing system with historical capacity or a new system and make investment planning to fulfil the demand under, among others, environmental restrictions.
 Capacity expansion problems are formulated either in deterministic models \citep{Lara2018DeterministicAlgorithm} or stochastic programming models \citep{Backe2022EMPIRE:Analyses, Conejo2016}. \cite{Backe2022EMPIRE:Analyses} utilised multi-horizon formulation but did not include long-term uncertainty.
 Sometimes MILP is used \citep{lara2020} to capture the discrete nature of some investment decisions.
-To gain enough environmental and economic insights from such models, sometimes a large-scale problem needs to be modelled, such as \citep{Li2022,zhang2022_OEH}. \cite{Munoz2016} proposed a new bounding scheme and combine it with Benders decomposition to solve a large investment planning problem that is formulated as MILP.
-In addition to planning for power, natural gas and heat systems separately, planning for integrated multi-carrier systems is also studied.
-Energy hubs that convert, condition and store multiple energy carriers in an investment planning problem were studied in \citep{zhang2022_benders}.
-Stochastic programming is also exploited in natural gas systems \citep{Fodstad2016}, offshore oil and gas infrastructure planning \citep{Gupta2014}, and hydrogen network \citep{Galan2019}.
+To gain enough environmental and economic insights from such models, sometimes large-scale problems need to be solved, such as in \cite{Li2022} and \cite{zhang2022_OEH}. \cite{Munoz2016} proposed a new bounding scheme and combined it with Benders decomposition to solve a large investment planning problem that was formulated as MILP.
+In addition to planning for power, natural gas and heat systems separately, planning for integrated multi-carrier systems has also been studied.
+Energy hubs that convert, process and store multiple energy carriers in an investment planning problem were studied in \cite{zhang2022_benders}.
+Also, stochastic programming has been used in natural gas systems \citep{Fodstad2016}, offshore oil and gas infrastructure planning \citep{Gupta2014}, and hydrogen network \citep{Galan2019}.
 There is much literature on capacity expansion problems: we refer the readers to \cite{Krishnan2016Co-optimizationApproaches} for a more comprehensive review.